 At some point, the asynchronous Task finishes executing.
 When this happens, the RDE Device issues a PlatformEventMessage to send a TaskCompletion event to the MC.
-(This presupposes that the RDE 2521 Device and the MC both support asynchronous eventing.
-Were this not the case, the RDE Device would 2522 still generate the TaskCompletion event, but would wait for the MC to invoke the the final results of the Operation.
+(This presupposes that the RDE Device and the MC both support asynchronous eventing.
+Were this not the case, the RDE Device would the final results of the Operation.
 Finally, the MC finalizes the Operation via RDEOperationComplete at which point the MC can delete the Task collection member and the TaskMonitor URI and the RDE Device can free up any buffers associated with the Operation and/or Task.